Making the Elite: Top Jobs, Disparities, and Solutions: Data Overview

 \subsection{Firms}

 Below, I provide some key definitions and an overview of firms recruiting from the elite college.

-\textbf{Definition of a job, the location of advertised jobs, and the number of years each firm recruits from the elite college.} In the sample, a ``job'' means a job designation within a firm.
+\textbf{Definition of a job, locations of advertised jobs, and the number of years each firm recruits from the elite college.} In the sample, a ``job'' means a job designation within a firm.
 For example, Google can hire a product manager and a software engineer.
 These are two different jobs.
-Each firm included in my sample spanning four placement cycles arrives on the college's campus for \emph{each} of the four years to conduct recruitment.
+Almost all these jobs (i.e., about 97\%) are located in the Indian offices of U.S. and European MNCs (see point 7 in Section~\ref{sec:data1}).
+Each job included in my sample---spanning four placement cycles---arrives on the elite college's campus for \emph{each} of the four years to conduct recruitment.

 \textbf{Omitting public-sector jobs.} I omit such jobs for four reasons.
-First, such firms comprise less than 4\% of all jobs available to students in the degree programs included in the sample.
-Second, public-sector firms are quite different from their private-sector counterparts, especially in areas like salary structure and job stability.\footnote{See the report of the \href{https://doe.gov.in/seventh-cpc-pay-commission}{Seventh Central Pay Commission, 2016}.} Third, the probability of transitioning from elite public-sector jobs to elite private-sector jobs is less than 2.5\% and vice versa (Online Appendix Table~\ref{tab:firm_transition_matrix}; Section~\ref{sec:comments_modeling_choices}).
-Fourth, such firms already have strong government-mandated hiring quotas for disadvantaged castes \citep{madheswaran2008}.
+First, such jobs comprise less than 4\% of all jobs available to students in the degree programs included in the sample.
+Second, public-sector jobs are quite different from their private-sector counterparts, especially in areas like salary structure and job stability.\footnote{See the report of the \href{https://doe.gov.in/seventh-cpc-pay-commission}{Seventh Central Pay Commission, 2016}.} Third, the probability of transitioning from elite public-sector jobs to elite private-sector jobs is less than 2.5\% and vice versa (Online Appendix Table~\ref{tab:firm_transition_matrix}; Section~\ref{sec:comments_modeling_choices}).
+Fourth, public-sector jobs already have strong government-mandated hiring quotas for disadvantaged castes \citep{madheswaran2008}.

 \textbf{Distribution of salaries and firms by sector and job types.} Online Appendix Table~\ref{tab:descriptive statistics firms main} shows the distribution of firms by sector and the average salary across all jobs by sector: 52\% of all firms belong to the technology sector, 20\% belong to the consulting sector, and 28\% belong to the manufacturing sector.
 Non-client-facing jobs comprise almost 85\% of all available jobs.\footnote{Detailed job descriptions (particularly, job titles and job functions) were used to categorize jobs as client-facing versus non-client-facing.
 Typically, a software engineering role would be considered non-client-facing, whereas a consulting or managerial role would be considered client-facing.}